-The failure of play iTunes movies on Roku is because Apple set a restriction on iTunes purchased and rental movies through its annoying FairPlay DRM.
-Therefore, you can't directly stream the iTunes movies to watch on TV or home theater system via Roku, Plex server, or Chromecast, but only via Apple TV.
+The failure to play iTunes movies on Roku is because Apple set a DRM restriction on iTunes purchased and rental movies, known as the FairPlay DRM.
+Which is also why you cannot directly stream iTunes movies to TV or home theater system via Roku, Plex server, or Chromecast.
+The Apple TV streaming box is the one exception.
 For the users who only own a Roku, they are really disappointed with this fact.
 Any method to stream iTunes movies and TV shows on Roku if possible?
-The answer is yes, we have already found out a solution for you.
+The answer is yes, and I have already found a solution for you.

-A handy tool we would like to share is TuneFab M4V Converter.
-It is a powerful and professional software which allows you to remove the DRM from both iTunes purchases and rentals, thus to convert the locked M4V movies, TV shows, and music videos to the plain MP4 format that compatible with Roku.
+A handy tool I would like to share is TuneFab M4V Converter.
+It is a powerful and professional software that allows you to remove the DRM from both iTunes purchases and iTunes rentals, thus to convert the DRM-locked M4V movies, TV shows, and music videos to the plain MP4 format that compatible with Roku.
 In the meanwhile, it will preserve the Dolby 5.1 Surround Sound and 100% original quality in the output iTunes videos.

 Note: TuneFab M4V Converter (Windows) is not able to convert iTunes rental videos/movies currently, so Windows user is out of luck at the moment.
 For Mac users, however, you can still use TuneFab M4V Converter(Mac) to convert iTunes rental videos/movies.

 Part 2.
 How to Convert iTunes Movies to Roku Friendly Format

 First, download the program on your Mac and install it.
 After launching the program, you can click the "Add files" button to choose iTunes M4V videos from the program.
 It supports batch conversion so you can add several files at one time.